Justin works Wednesdays, Thursdays and Fridays and alternate Sundays from 9am - 9pm.

 Having qualified in Osteopathy in 2017, Justin is currently practising as an Osteopath, and accepting new clients within this discipline.
 He combines both structural and cranial osteopathic approaches, to help patients with lower and upper back problems, neck pain and headaches, sports injuries and everyday aches and pains.
 Osteopathy isn't just about back-ache; it can be used, literally, from head to toe, to relieve many kinds of musculo-skeletal problems.

 Now with many years of training in other complementary therapies behind him, you can expect a multifaceted and well informed holistic treatment as he continues to draw on his other training.
-Justin is also qualified in: Deep Tissue Massage, Holistic/Swedish Massage, Hot Stone Massage, Indian Head Massage, Pregnancy Massage, Sports and Remedial Massage.
+Justin originally qualified in Sports and Remedial Massage and Holistic Massage.

-Another of our directors, Justin qualified as an Osteopath in January 2017, after 4 years of full-time study at the University College of Osteopathy, formerly know as the British School of Osteopathy.
+Another of our directors, Justin qualified as an Osteopath in January 2017, after 4 years of full-time study at the University College of Osteopathy (formerly known as the British School of Osteopathy).
 Like all Osteopaths, he is registered with the General Osteopathic Council (GOsC reg no 9030).
 He continues to further his knowledge with regular CPD, including courses at the Sutherland College of Cranial Osteopathy.